How to Remove Tartar from Teeth?

 Your teeth may feel sensitive for a few days following the teeth cleaning.
 Use a sensitivity-friendly toothpaste to help.

-How To Prevent Tartar From Forming?
+How To Prevent Tartar from Forming?

 Brush Regularly